Immunoglobulin M: Molecular requirements for forming polymeric IgM

-The role of the cysteine in the Cµ3 domain is more subtle.
+The role of the cysteine in the Cμ3 domain is more subtle.
 Figures 1C and 1D represent possible models for pentameric IgM.
-In these models, each µ chain is envisaged to bind two other µ chains.
+In these models, each μ chain is envisaged to bind two other μ chains.
 However, neither model alone can fully account for the structure of polymeric IgM.
-For example, the model in Figure 1C predicts that the disulfide bond between the Cµ2 domains is essential for making disulfide-bonded polymeric IgM.
-The model in Figure 1D predicts that the disulfide bond between the Cµ3 domains is essential.
+For example, the model in Figure 1C predicts that the disulfide bond between the Cμ2 domains is essential for making disulfide-bonded polymeric IgM.
+The model in Figure 1D predicts that the disulfide bond between the Cμ3 domains is essential.
 Disulfide bonded, polymeric, IgM can still be made if any one of the three cysteines is absent.
-In the context of models in which each µ chain interacts with only two other µ chains, these results suggest that some molecules are like Figure 1C and some like Figure 1D.
-However, the availability of three cysteines for inter-µ chain bonding suggests that the µ chains might each bind three other µ chains, as illustrated in Figure 2.
-In the same spirit, Figure 2C presents a model for a J chain-containing pentamer that reflects evidence that the J chain joins µ chains that are not joined to other µ chains by the cysteines in the Cµ3 domains.
+In the context of models in which each μ chain interacts with only two other μ chains, these results suggest that some molecules are like Figure 1C and some like Figure 1D.
+However, the availability of three cysteines for inter-μ chain bonding suggests that the μ chains might each bind three other μ chains, as illustrated in Figure 2.
+In the same spirit, Figure 2C presents a model for a J chain-containing pentamer that reflects evidence that the J chain joins μ chains that are not joined to other μ chains by the cysteines in the Cμ3 domains.
 These and other models, both regular and irregular are discussed elsewhere.

 Pentameric IgM is typically represented as containing a single J chain per polymer, but in actuality the measurements of J chain stoichiometry have ranged from one J molecule per polymer to three J molecules per polymer.
 The wide range might be due to technical problems, such as incomplete radiolabeling or imprecisely quantitating an Ouchterlony line.
 However, the variation might also be due to heterogeneity in the IgM preparations, i.e., the various preparations might have differed substantially in their content of J-containing and J-deficient polymers.

-Tertiary and quaternary structure of the µ constant region
+Tertiary and quaternary structure of the μ constant region

-To gain insight into the detailed three-dimensional structure of the µ chain, the individual Cµ2, Cµ3, and Cµ4tp domains were produced separately in E. coli and then analyzed by a variety of methods, including sedimentation rate, X-ray crystallography, and NMR spectroscopy.
-As in the case of other immunoglobulins, the domains of the µ heavy chain have the characteristic overlying β-sheets comprising seven strands, stabilized by the intra-domain disulfide bonds.
-Overall, the IgM constant region has a “mushroom-like” structure, where the Cµ2-Cµ3 domains are a disk analogous to the head of the mushroom and the Cµ4tp domains protrude like a short stem.
+Individual C2, C3, and C4tp domains were generated independently in E. coli and then studied using a range of approaches, including sedimentation rate, X-ray crystallography, and NMR spectroscopy, to obtain insight into the detailed three-dimensional structure of the chain.
+The domains of the heavy chain, like those of other immunoglobulins, have the distinctive overlaying -sheets of seven strands, which are stabilized by intra-domain disulfide linkages.
+Overall, the IgM constant region has a "mushroom-like" shape, with the C2-C3 domains forming a disk similar to the mushroom's head and the C4tp domains protruding like a short stem.